 In this case, I would flag the articles and watch to see how the keywords shift over time.
 If you’re working on high intent keywords, this may happen quickly.
 Be sure to set your reminders to watch the articles so you don’t miss any fluctuations in the wrong direction.

-If you are struggling with this or other SEO challenges, please reach out.
-I’m happy to do a complimentary SEO audit and share the results with you.
-From there, we can see how I can help point your website in the right direction.
+If you are struggling with this or other SEO challenges, please reach out for a complimentary discussion on your SEO and how we can help point your website in the right direction.